-A new GLO Discussion Paper finds for Finland that higher private day care allowances have no effect on employment while higher home care allowances increase the length of home care.
+A new paper published ONLINE FIRST with free OPEN ACCESS finds for Finland that higher private day care allowances have no effect on employment while higher home care allowances increase the length of home care.

 The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual platform to stimulate global research, debate and collaboration.

 Back to work or stay at home?
 Family policies and maternal employment in Finland.